Biarys/Data-Analytics/README.md

 - S&P 500 with a stop: a simple strategy that buys SPY when its above 10 month MA, goes flat when below 10 month MA
 #### Research - about various financial topics:
 - Correlation of best performing stocks 2017: compared top 25 performing stocks in S&P500 to S&P500
+- ARIMA with statsmodel: data analysis using ARIMA
+- Portfolio Optimization: and efficient frontier
+- Stock market analysis project: final capstone project for one of the courses
+- S&P 500 correlaton map: shows how to get tickers, data, and create a correlation map for stocks in S&P 500 index
 #### Visualization - various visualization in Python:
 - Visualization with Pandas, Matplotlib.pyplot, and Seaborn